jose-lopez/sentence-debugger/README.md

 	$ python3.9 ./src/utilities/debugger.py --punctuation_marks=\<yes\>|\<no\>

-	where "punctuation_marks" defines whether the punctuation marks ",;·" should be kept in sentences or not.
+	where "punctuation_marks" defines whether the punctuation marks ",;·" should be kept in the sentences or not.

+	For instance:
+	$ python3.9 ./src/utilities/debugger.py --punctuation_marks=yes